Orcabait/Elk-Stack-Project-1/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Network and system logs.

 * What does Filebeat watch for?
-	+ **Filebeat monitors specified log files, collects log events, and forwards the information to either Elatiscsearch or Logstash fo indexing.**
+	+ **Filebeat monitors specified log files, collects log events, and forwards the information to either Elatiscsearch or Logstash for indexing.**

 * What does Metricbeat record?
 	+ **Metricbeat takes collected metrics and statics and sends them to the output that you specify, such as Elasticsearch or Logstash for further use.**